Keurig vs French press (Which’s the best Coffee maker)

 • The design is very stylish and modern for the counter of the kitchen or office

-Cons of Keurig
+Disadvantages of Keurig

 • The taste of coffee is just ok, not ideal for coffee snobs

-• Expensive compared to French Press
+• Very Expensive compared to the French Press

 • Can’t brew large batches of coffee at a time